 Implemented Client Server

 over

-ТСР С Java
+TCP С Java

 UDP Java С

 JRMP Java Java

 RMI RMI

 - a.
 Deliver each C/S pair in a separate folder which containing the corresponding sources, executable code and documentation - b.
 Provide extensive explanations of the considerations and problems that you found in this question - c.
-Explain what role marshalization plays in this exercise - d.
-Explain the tests that you designed to check the code long int increment(); //Increments the counter (counter++) long int decrement(); //Decrements the counter (counter--)
+Explain what role marshalization plays in this exercise (Consult the presentation on marshalization in paloalto.unileon.es) - d.
+Explain the tests that you designed to check the code